-The History of Spicy Cabbage and the Walk-a-about
+The Origins of Purple Spicy Cabbage

+Today’s special purple dish comes from the very heart of Spain.
 And when I say heart, I mean the old Visigoth capital itself - Toledo.
 I was living there back in 97 when I met a guy called Cecilio who had spent much of his youth - as have so many youngsters today - outside the country in search of work.

-One day, he took me out to his patch of land on the outskirts of Toledo - a spot reminiscent of films I'd seen of aborigines on their walkabout - bleak and featureless with little protection from wind or sun.
+Cecilo and family emigrated to Australia in the 50’s and it was there that he grew up.
+As an adult though, he returned to the family home town of Toledo, and he brought with him some of his most interesting recipes.One day, he took me out to his patch of land on the outskirts of Toledo - a spot reminiscent of films I'd seen of aborigines on their walkabout - bleak and featureless with little protection from wind or sun.

 Out there, in the middle of no-where, and as part of our walk-a-about, Cecilio heaved a few rocks together and lit a fire.
 Then placing an old grill across the stones he started cooking...and this was the secret recipe he taught me: Spicy Cabbage a la Visigoth